 Answer: B. Pastoralists can be informed which wells have recently been losing or gaining water

-The passage states that the water tables are an “indispensable resource for the pastoral way of life”, so the answer must connect sustainable development to their economic situation.
+The passage states that the water tables are an “indispensable resource for the pastoral way of life,” so the correct answer needs to connect sustainable development to the herders’ ability to raise livestock.

-This automatically counts out A and C, which do not offer benefits to the herders.
-The wells are specifically used to water the pastoralists’ livestock, and this rules out D. Choice E can be ruled out because the project does not track herd paths, as the tracks are only analyzed around wells.
+This rules out A and C, which focus on cities or farming rather than pastoral livestock.
+The wells are specifically used to water the pastoralists’ livestock, which rules out D. Choice E can be ruled out because the project does not track herd paths; the tracks are analyzed around wells to estimate water depth.

-This leaves the only correct answer: B. Informing pastoralists which wells are more or less full can be vital information to help them plan their daily life, which is “organised around the location of the wells and the depth of the water table.”
+That leaves the only correct answer: B. If pastoralists know which wells are losing or gaining water, they can make better daily decisions in a life that is “organised around the location of the wells and the depth of the water table.”